We express our gratitude to our friend Guy Atchley for his individual portraits of our Sisters.

 Nettie is our gracious guest mistress, in charge of our retreat house.
 She also looks after our resident volunteers during the April to November volunteer season.
 She has fallen in love with our little community in the Arizona desert and enriches us with her quiet, steady faithfulness to prayer and community life.

 Esther spent many years as a pillar of our altar bread bakery crew.
 In recent years, she has had more time to further her gifts as an artist.
 Her sculptures grace many homes and churches throughout the country.
 The authenticity of her prayer is reflected in each piece.
 The “extraordinary” extends to her culinary efforts as well as her dazzling smile.
+She celebrated her Golden Jubilee (50 years of vows) in March 2017.

 An exemplar of the generous and thoughtful, we are grateful for the often unseen kindnesses that spill from a personality sweetly geared to service and the happiness of the other.
 It is not only her happy presence at Altar Bread work, her day as cook, the lovely table decorations for feasts, and the multitude of large and small beauties she provides, but simply for a presence that cheers and enjoys and brings peace.
 She celebrated her Golden Jubilee in 2015.